git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 ```
 The following steps will be run in setup process.
 If you want to run a part of steps, see the each section in [Steps](#steps).

-- Create a clsuter with kubeadm
+- Create a cluster with kubeadm
 - Add worker nodes to the cluster (if exists)
 - Deploy nginx ingress controller
 - Deploy argocd
 - Deploy tekton
 - Deploy harbor
 - Deploy gitea

 # Steps